emyrael/AIXelar/VERCEL_DEPLOYMENT.md

-# Vercel Deployment Guide for AIXelar
+# Vercel Deployment Guide for Xelar

 ## ✅ Important: DO NOT Commit .env File